PDF Generation API with Watermark and Stamp

 - Optionally add a stamp image to the bottom-right corner.

-- The stamp is injected to the top layer with a high z-index and padded from the edges.
+- The stamp image is injected onto the top layer with a high z-index and appropriate padding from the page edges.

-- API Key Authentication: Secures endpoints by requiring a valid API key provided in the request header.
+- API Key Authentication: Secures all API endpoints by requiring a valid API key to be provided in the request header.

-- Swagger/OpenAPI Integration: Automatically generated API documentation and testing interface.
+- Swagger/OpenAPI Integration: Features automatically generated API documentation and an interactive testing interface via Swagger UI.

 Endpoints